piotrgajow/notes-and-configurations/tools/git/index.md

 `git fa` | Fetch all
 `git rb` | Rebase
 `git rbc` | Rebase continue
-`git pushu` | Push with set upstream for current branch `git branch-rename <NEW_NAME>` | Rename branch to `<NEW_NAME>` `git branch-move <NAME> <HASH>` | Move branch `<NAME>` pointer to commit `<HASH>`
+`git rbfmi` | Fetch latest master from origin and do interactive rebase on top of it `git pushu` | Push with set upstream for current branch `git branch-rename <NEW_NAME>` | Rename branch to `<NEW_NAME>` `git branch-move <NAME> <HASH>` | Move branch `<NAME>` pointer to commit `<HASH>`